 This 3-quart saute pan is perfect for a wide range of recipes and uses.
 You can saute vegetables, cook eggs, braise meats, and simmer stews.
 Because the pan is oven-safe, you can also use it for roasting.
 The handle stays cool on the stove, and the stainless steel lid has a comfortable handle.

-This high-quality lidded saute pan is a good choice if you want to try out stainless steel before committing to a whole cookware set.
+Bottom line: This high-quality lidded saute pan is a good choice if you want to try out stainless steel before committing to a whole cookware set.

 What Is a Glass Top Stove?